dudelovetech/EclipseImageJ1Plugin/README.md

 # EclipseImageJ1Plugin
 A repository for an Eclipse ImageJ1 plugin contributed from the Bio7 project.

+### New in 1.52p (1.52p36):

+1. Updated ImageJ plugin to version 1.52p36
+2. Improved code completion to find and set functions with fixed arguments.
+3. Improved hoover information to list all functions with identical name.
+4. Added new macro code completion templates.

 ### New in 1.52p (1.52p30):

 1. Updated ImageJ plugin to version 1.52p30